rolling-scopes-school/tasks/react/modules/tasks/final.md

 - Java
 - C#
 - Go

 Please, check the [Postman code generators](https://www.npmjs.com/package/postman-code-generators).
-Although you can implement the solution on your own, or use any other 3rd party libs.
+Although you can implement the solution on your own, or use any other 3rd party library.

 ### Variables